Chapter 5

 These systems don’t break.

 In a capoeira roda, a stumble gets absorbed into the flow.
 A skilled player can turn any disruption into a movement.
-In jazz, a “wrong” note can become an intentional choice if you commit to it — play it again, build on it, make it part of your statement.
-On the dance floor, a collision is a moment of contact, not a system failure.
+In jazz, a “wrong” note can become an intentional choice if you commit to it.
+Play it again, build on it, make it part of your statement.
+On the dance floor, a collision is a moment of contact rather than a system failure.

-There’s no error state because there’s no fixed script to deviate from.
-There are varying degrees of coherence, intensity, and flow — but the music always continues, and participants adjust.
-A wrong note isn’t wrong the way a syntax error is wrong.
-It’s a perturbation in a living system, and the system absorbs it.
+There is no error state because there is no fixed script to deviate from.
+There are varying degrees of coherence, intensity, and flow, and the music always continues while participants adjust.
+A wrong note is not wrong the way a syntax error is wrong.
+It is a perturbation in a living system, and the system absorbs it.

-Continuous adaptation as the default mode.
-Not “error handling” — the system isn’t recovering from failure.
-It’s doing what it always does: responding to the present moment with whatever is available.
+This is continuous adaptation as the default mode.
+The system is not recovering from failure when it incorporates a disruption.
+It is doing what it always does, which is responding to the present moment with whatever is available.

 5. Participation Is Graduated